kimjarvis/reemote/docs/source/gettingstarted.rst

 Hello World Example
 -------------------

-This is the Hello world example helloworld.py.
+This example echos "Hello world" on the localhost.

 .. code-block:: python